ShenoudaMikhael/simple_shell/README.md

 - strtok: breaks string str into a series of tokens using the delimiter delim.
 - execve: replaces the current process image with a new process image specified by path.
 - exit: the function that forcefully terminates the current program and transfers the control to the operating system to exit the program.
+- access: the function that forcefully terminates the current program and transfers the control to the operating system to exit the program.

 ## Implemented Commands